m-spangenberg/ooba-startrek/README.md

 Please ensure that your contributions adhere to the following guidelines:

 - Include only characters from the Star Trek universe.
-- Provide accurate and relevant information about each character. (need a primer on getting good likeness)
+- Provide accurate and relevant information about each character.
 - Organize the characters in an appropriate manner.
 - Avoid any offensive or inappropriate content.

 ## Tips For Better Characters

-- Use search engines and other LLMs to compose a psychological profile of the character you want to model.
+- Compose a psychological profile of the character you want to model using chatGPT.
-- Capture their likeness by adding your own take on the character's personality and what you believe makes them special.
+- Capture their likeness by adding your own take on what you believe makes them special.
 - Distill the essence of their persona down to a paragraph or two with descriptive language.
 - Focus on both strong and weak traits, mannerisms, quirks, and overall presence.
 - Prevent the urge to make a character perfect, highlight some of their shortcomings.
 - When crafting the scenario, set the stage by giving the characters place and purpose.

 ## Disclaimer